-Description Documentation of injuries which could have a neurological impact and loss of consciousness, also any fractures and falls.
-Codes Physical injuries checkboxes Electrical shock LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Fall LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Specific number of falls reported (Fill in # below) Falls reported but no specific number Both of the above (Fill in specified # below) # Falls/year options group numeric text box Fractures checkbox: Hip, Spine, Forearm, Leg/Feet, Other LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Head injury LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Motor Vehicle Accident LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Near drowning LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Other LOC checkbox Duration of LOC units/ Min/hour/day drop-down Admit hospital checkbox Definition A physical injury, or transpart of the body of also collecting fracture ccurred which he ar sp pe these injuries necessitate a visit to the doctor, clinic, ER, Urgent Care, or ospital.
-This can include automobile accidents, falls, sports-related injuries ind/or serious or critical bodily injury, wound, or shock usually requiring pecialized care; life-threatening.
-Must be in the categories above, or otentially have an impact on the neurological system. alls are recorded any time the patient 'lost vertical hold.'
-Synonyms Lo Fx.
-Fracture, broken bones LOC Loss of consciousness MVA Motor vehicle accident Emergency room reports, hospital discharge summaries, Medic 911 care reports, outside GHC hospital discharge summaries, Imaging tab in Epic P E E E E E E E Emergency room reports, hospital discharge summaries, Medic 911 care any of the other physical injury variables.
-In other words, do not collect events already collected in another Physical Injury category.
-The only events which will be double counted (in separate categories) are MVAs, falls, head injuries, and fractures.
+Description Documentation of specific injuries which could have a neurological impact regardless of loss of consciousness (LOC) or not; any Other physical injuries only if there is LOC.
+(Physical Injury criteria updated beginning 1/1/2024) Codes Physical injuries checkboxes Fall LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Specific number of falls reported (Fill in # below) Falls reported but no specific number Both of the above (Fill in specified # below) # Falls/year options group numeric text box Fractures checkbox: Hip, Spine, Forearm, Leg/Feet, Other LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Head injury LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Motor Vehicle Accident LOC checkbox Duration of LOC Units/ Min/hour/day drop-down Admit hospital checkbox Other, w/ LOC only LOC checkbox Duration of LOC units/ Min/hour/day drop-down Admit hospital checkbox Definition A physical injury, or trauma, for this study includes situations where injuries to any part of the body occurred which could have a neurological impact.
+We are also collecting fractures and falls.
+These injuries necessitate a visit to the doctor, clinic, ER, Urgent Care, or hospital.
+This can include automobile accidents, falls, sports-related injuries and/or serious or critical bodily injury, wound, or shock usually requiring specialized care; life-threatening.
+Must be in the categories above, or potentially have an impact on the neurological system.

+Falls are recorded any time the patient 'lost vertical hold.'
+Abbreviations/ Synonyms Fx.
+Fracture, broken bones LOC Loss of consciousness MVA Motor vehicle accident NIF: Non Injury Fall Sources Emergency room reports, hospital discharge summaries, Medic 911 care reports, outside hospital discharge summaries, Imaging tab in Epic Discussion Check all that apply in all checkboxes Physical Injuries Exclude Exclude minor injuries such as:

+MVAs, falls, head injuries, and fractures.
 If the event falls into one of these categories, do not enter anything in the "Other" category, but enter information in the appropriate categories.
 For example, an MVA that caused a head injury would be coded in both the MVA category and the "Head Injury" category.
-If an event occurs that does not fit into any of the categories (e.g. syncope without a fall), then collect it under "Other."
+If an event with LOC occurs that does not fit into any of the categories (e.g. syncope without a fall), then collect it under "Other."

-If there are multiple "other" injuries within a year, type in the events using the following format: 1) Event 1 2) Event 2, etc.
+If there are multiple "other" injuries within a year, type in the events using the following format: 1) Event 1 2) Event 2, etc. "Other" injuries should only be included if they involved loss of consciousness.